 At the end of 1975 the club moved back to the Adult Education Centre with weekly meetings until a move was made in the early 1980s to a new venue in Pond Road, Durrington.
-Meetings were then held every Tuesday evening until the increasing membership demanded yet another move, this time to larger premises.
+Meetings were then held every Tuesday evening.

 In 1979 the Club met with five other local clubs and organised the Sussex Mobile Rally.
 This was to be an annual event, held at Brighton Racecourse on the first Sunday in July.
 This event continued every year from 1979.
 It became the Sussex Amateur Radio and Computer Fair and was one of the largest mobile rallies in the South, catering for everyone with some 100 Traders each year in the fields of amateur radio equipment, components, computers and related equipment.

-In 1984 the Club moved to it’s present location at the Parish Hall, South Street, Lancing.
+In 1984 the Club moved to the Parish Hall, South Street, Lancing.
 The meetings were changed to be held every Wednesday evening.